A Hope for the Young LGBTQ—Marriage Equality for All

 Same-sex marriages decrease divorce rates

 A study shows that more than half of the population in America get divorced.
-The legalization of gay marriage will decrease the likelihood of couples divorcing because of incompatibility and/or infertility.
+The legalization of gay marriage may decrease the likelihood of couples divorcing because of incompatibility and/or infertility.

-With half of America divorcing each year, the legalization of gay marriage can do wonders for the institution of marriage.
+With half of America divorcing each year, the legalization of gay marriage has the potential to do wonders for the institution of marriage.